OmidGhasemi21/r_for_data_analysis/scripts/workshop_notes.md

 </table>

 * *Exercise*: For this exercise, we use a dataset of one of my own studies.
-In this study, we asked participants to guess the physical brightness of reasoning arguments and then we gave a cognitive ability test.
+In this study, we asked participants to guess the physical brightness of some reasoning arguments and then we gave a cognitive ability test.
 (See the original study [here](https://osf.io/ebxnf/)).
 Open `ghasemi_brightness_exp4.csv` file and answer to the following questions:

 1. How many participants did we test in total?
 2. Find out how many male and female we tested.